luomus/laji-api/README.md

 Fill in `.env` file, using `.env.example` as a template.

+Note that access tokens are not read from a remote source, but a local file instead.
+Either generate tokens with the 'API User' endpoints or grab the `api-users.db` from staging machine.

 The app can be ran inside a docker, or directly on the host machine.

 #### Docker (recommended)